SoftwareAG/c8y-docs/content/cloud-remote-access/using-cloud-remote-access-bundle/endpoints.md

 ![Remote access endpoint](/images/cra/cra-endpoint-vnc.png)

 Once the connection is established, a new browser tab will open displaying the front screen or operating panel of the remote device you are connected to.
-The top bar of the screen will show “starting VNC handshake” when the process is starting.
+The top bar of the screen will show "starting VNC handshake" when the process is starting.

 #### To add a remote access endpoint via Telnet